-The investigation of this project is made possible especially by a grant from Barcelona Producció 2017/2018 and La Capella.
-It was also supported vitally by Jiwar, creació i societat, the artist residency in Marrakech Le18, Institut Ramón Llull and Nau Côclea in Camallera.
-You can have a regular update on the project through my Instagram account: schultz_and_more
+The investigation of this project is made possible especially by a grant from Barcelona Producció 2017/2018 by La Capella and the PEI study program.
+It was also supported vitally by Pau Cata and the artistic residency CeRRCa, Jiwar, creació i societat, the artist residency in Marrakech Le18, Institut Ramón Llull and Nau Côclea in Camallera.

 In October the border was closed on Friday, Saturday and Sunday for the atipical traffic.
 Since I left, it is only open two days a week.
 Nadias, Hafedas and Luizas despair is overcome by cooking, singing and talking about not much.